 Within contact centres and customer service departments, where a number of people are likely to be on the telephone at the same time, the problem is increased as voices are raised to complete with the reverberation and background noise.

 In order to ensure that the acoustic conditions within the commercial buildings are commensurate to their use, we recommend our range of Sonata acoustic absorption products.
-The most common treatment for office and call centres is our Sonata Vario suspended acoustic panel, installed beneath the ceilings, teamed with Sonata Memo acoustic noticeboards on the walls.
+The most common treatment for office and call centres is our Sonata Vario suspended acoustic panel, installed beneath the ceilings, teamed with Sonata Memo acoustic noticeboards to provide wall soundproofing.
 The Sonata Memo noticeboard is Class A rated and has a facing that can accept pins and staples without causing damage to the panel.

 SRS can also produce bespoke desk absorption products to provide acoustic absorption at low level and have supplied desk dividers to Ford Retail, uSwitch, Yopa, and Scottish and Southern Energy.